xying21/developer-tools/website/docs/develop/tools/capsule/intro.md

 ---
 id: intro
-title: Introduction
+title: Capsule
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

 import Link from "@docusaurus/Link";

-Capsule provides a solution to build CKB scripts using the Rust programming language.
+[Capsule](https://github.com/nervosnetwork/capsule) provides a solution to build CKB scripts using the Rust programming language.
 Capsule is a development framework that creates smart contracts for the Layer 1 blockchain of Nervos' CKB.
 It is designed to provide an out-of-the-box solution that helps developers accomplish common tasks swiftly and effortlessly, to help developers develop, build, test, debug, and also deploy the script.

 Capsule offers features including: